Serj-Sxhx/Vaults/01 Body of Work/_Paideia x Praxis Homepage (2023 WIP).md

 #

-I believe childrend are born who, perfect, pure.
+I believe children are born who, perfect, pure.
 The trajectories of their lives are drawn perfectly by a bowsting made of starts, destined to return to wholeness and love.
 However due to the pain, shame and conditioning our world impedes their ability to fly true and return to that wholeness.

 My life is a project in umasking who I think I am, who my parents, society, school and media told me I am, so I can fly true,\.
 If I can do this better than parents did before me then I'll be leveling up by ability to do the same for my children.
 I want this so that they can live a life in deep rememberance of theri wholeness.